DJ Constantine “Connie” Price’s Soul Picnic: Music Playlist 002

 Gonna leave you all with the high water mark of holiday songs by one of the best singer/songwriter/musicians ever to do it, Chicago’s Donny Hathaway.
 On the off chance you don’t know this song I am so glad to get to introduce it to you.
 Hathaway was a trained classical pianist and arranger but had so much soul welling up inside of him it ended up being too much for him.
 Guitarist Phil Upchurch, who has played on records by The Impressions, Michael Jackson’s “Off the Wall”, Chaka Khan, Dizzy Gillespie, The Soulful Strings as well as Donny himself, called “This Christmas”; "absolutely the premiere holiday song written by a African American.”
 Amen to that and RIP Donny.

-Note: If you love any of these songs please go buy physical copies of the one that are still in print.
-Spotify, Apple Music, YouTube and most all streaming subscriptions don’t pay artists a living wage and we all want these amazing folks to be able to keep making this great music we cherish.
+The Last Word: If you love these songs, please buy physical copies if you’re able.
+Spotify, Apple Music/iTunes, YouTube, and other streaming services are great tools, but streaming doesn’t pay artists a living wage.
+We want these amazing folks to keep making the music we cherish.